awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-long-polling.rst

 ##############################################

 .. meta::
-   :description: How to enable long polling for Amazon SQS message queues.
+   :description: How to enable long polling for Amazon SQS message queues using the AWS SDK for C++.
-   :keywords: AWS SDK for C++ code examples, SQS, long polling, queue management
+   :keywords: sqs

 |SQS| uses *short polling* by default, querying only a subset of the servers—based on a weighted
 random distribution—to determine whether any messages are available for inclusion in the response.